mmbman/Katagiri/jewel-mirror-awareness.md

 For Ocean Seal Samadhi means that all of the human world is reflected in Buddha’s world.

 People often say that it doesn’t matter what religion you believe in, because all of them are seeking for a single truth.
 People say this very often.
 And it is fine.
 But the reality of human life is something like this: you cannot mix them up.

-For instance, in the Zuimon-ki, the Record of Things Heard by Dogen Zenji, he tells us that if the teacher tells you that a piece of worm is Buddha, you should believe it.
+For instance, in the *Zuimon-ki*, the Record of Things Heard by Dogen Zenji, he tells us that if the teacher tells you that a piece of worm is Buddha, you should believe it.

 Now, how are you to understand this?